 What is real-time data?

 Real-time data is made available for use as soon as it is acquired.
-The use of real-time data is particularly seen in newer technologies that work on delivering to-the-minute data to convenience apps that are used on personal devices or work-related ones.
+The use of real-time data is particularly evident in newer technologies that deliver to-the-minute data to convenience apps used on personal and work-related devices.

-Real-time data works on the basic principle that it is not stored or kept in silos.
-Instead, it moves on directly to the end user.
-This delivery does not mean that the data reaches the user instantly.
-There may be several impediments to that, such as a weakness in the data infrastructure or a difference in bandwidth between the receiver and the sender.
-What real-time data essentially means is that the data is not held back when it is collected.
+Real-time data visualization works on the basic principle that data is not stored or kept in silos.
+Instead, it flows continuously and is made available to the end user without delay.
+However, real-time data delivery doesn’t necessarily mean the information reaches the user instantly.
+Factors such as a weakness in the data infrastructure or a mismatch in bandwidth between sender and receiver can introduce minor delays.
+Still, the core idea of streaming data is that it is not held back when collected; it is processed and transmitted in motion.

 How does real-time data work?